MelodicDevelopment/azure-work-management/README.md

 ![AWM Interface](https://i.postimg.cc/ncDHqpPb/screenshot-2.png)

+### Update 1.0.11

+_Internal Updates_: Some internal updates to code and refactoring.

 ### Update 1.0.10

 _Support for sub-area paths_: Includes sub-area paths if the team has configured a path to include children.